-We offer a variety of golf course planning, design and construction services to meet the needs of our clients, all provided under the constant watchful eye of Tripp Davis with his 25 years of experience, along with assistance from one of the most talented staffs of professionals in our industry for a total 50 years of combined experience.
+We offer a variety of golf course planning, design and construction services to meet the needs of our clients, all provided under the constant watchful eye of Tripp Davis and his over 25 years of experience, along with assistance from one of the most talented staffs of professionals in our industry with a combined 50 years of experience that bring Tripp Davis and Associates over 75 years of combined experience.

 Our focus in everything we do is to assist our clients with defining their objectives, help plan the way forward to meet those objectives, develop fundamentally sound and highly creative design that exceeds expectations, and to ensure construction is carried out with the highest quality in a cost effective and sustainable manner.